Rudolph001/Email_Guardian_New/INSTALLATION_LOCAL.md

 # Install dependencies
 pip install -r requirements_local.txt

+# If you still get circular import errors, use the standalone version:
+python local_standalone.py
 ```

+### Note on Standalone vs Full Version
+- `local_standalone.py` - Simplified version with professional UI (recommended for local use)
+- `local_app.py` - Full featured version that mirrors Replit deployment exactly

 ### If templates are not found:
 Make sure the `templates/` and `static/` directories are in the same folder as your Python files.